Aenorieg/FinalProject/README.md

 Week 4: Troubleshoot for more errors and enhance the user interface.

 ## User Interface
-I anticipate having boxplots, heatmaps, and interactive multi-dimensional scaling (MDS) plots done in an R Notebook.
+I anticipate having boxplots, heatmaps, and multi-dimensional scaling (MDS) plots done in an R Notebook.
 I will submit an HTML page of my completed R Notebook.

 ### MDS plot
 ```{r}